USEFUL READING

 Effective leadership goes beyond delegation and decision-making; it involves understanding and motivating your team.
 One powerful tool gaining popularity in the management realm is Motivational Interviewing (MI).
 Originally developed for counseling, MI is proving to be a game-changer in the workplace.
 Incorporating MI into your management style involves understanding of the following key principles:

-Expressing Empathy: Show genuine interest in your team members' perspectives and concerns.
+EXPRESSING EPMATHY: Show genuine interest in your team members' perspectives and concerns.
 By actively listening and understanding their points of view, you build trust and create a supportive environment.

-Developing Discrepancy: Encourage your team to explore the gap between where they are and where they want to be.
+DEVELOPING DESCREPANCY: Encourage your team to explore the gap between where they are and where they want to be.
 Help them recognize the benefits of personal and professional development, fostering a sense of self-motivation.

-Rolling with Resistance: Instead of meeting resistance with force, acknowledge it and explore the reasons behind it.
+ROLLING WITH RESISTANCE: Instead of meeting resistance with force, acknowledge it and explore the reasons behind it.
 This approach helps to minimize conflict and allows for a more collaborative problem-solving process.

-Supporting Self-Efficacy: Cultivate a belief in your team members that they have the capacity to achieve their goals.
+SUPPORTING SELF-EFFICACY: Cultivate a belief in your team members that they have the capacity to achieve their goals.
 Recognize their strengths, celebrate successes, and encourage a mindset of continuous improvement.

 Simply put, our goal is to help employees uncover even the smallest bits of internal motivation by focusing on - why they might want to change.
 It's not about benefits and consequences; those will follow along.
 It's about a understanding person's own reasons and deeper values standing behind them.
 The process can be really fast if done properly, but it takes courage, dedication and desire to help to overcome initial resistance.
 Below is an short example of the potential conversation.